 Welcome!
 We’re glad you found us.
 You’ll find lots of helpful information about the Siberian cat and it’s care, here in our website.

-Folks researching the Siberian cat breed usually do so because they want a pet cat, but someone in their household, extended family, or regular visitor is allergic to cats.
-Up until now you may have thought that the only hypoallergenic cats were those without any fur!
+Folks researching the Siberian cat breed often do so because they want a pet cat, but someone in their household, extended family, or regular visitor is allergic to cats.
+Up until now you may have thought that the only hypoallergenic cats were those without fur!
 The “secret” is that cat allergens are not based on fur length, rather it is based on a protein named Fel d1.

 #1.
 Fel d1 protein can be found in a cat’s saliva, skin oil and other.
 “Regular” cats can have a high level or dense level of Fel d1 protein in a single drop of saliva, however the Siberian cat can have very low levels or sparse amount of Fel d1 proteins.

 #4.
 The more extreme the cat allergies you are seeking to avoid, the fewer the appropriate Fel d1 level Siberian kittens there are.
-So, if you are trying to meet the needs of someone with highly, sensitive cat allergies, you will need to have patience.
+So, if you are trying to meet the needs of someone with highly sensitive cat allergies, you will need to have patience!

 We will work with you to ensure that you take home a Glorious Siberian with an appropriate Fel d1 level for your specific needs.

 Please beware of mis-information regarding the Siberian cat breed!
 Example of false information, “We only breed classic lines without color point, this assures one of hypoallergenic levels.”
 Not a fact and not correct.

 False: “Lighter colored cats have lower allergen” Truth: Coat color doesn’t predict allergen levels